George S. Blanchard

-George Samuel Blanchard (April 3, 1920 – May 3, 2006) was a United States Army four-star general who served as Commander in Chief, United States Army Europe/Commander, Central Army Group from 1975 to 1979.
+George Samuel Blanchard (3 April 1920 – 3 May 2006) was a United States Army four-star general who served as Commander in Chief, United States Army Europe/Commander, Central Army Group from 1975 to 1979.

 Early life

-Blanchard was born on April 3, 1920 in Washington, D.C. and graduated in 1938 from Eastern High School.
+Blanchard was born on 3 April 1920, in Washington, D.C., and graduated in 1938 from Eastern High School.
 After high school he attended American University from 1938 to 1940, then enlisted in the National Guard, serving in the Coast Artillery and rising to the rank of sergeant.
-He received a National Guard appointment to the United States Military Academy and graduated on D-Day, June 6, 1944.
+He received a National Guard appointment to the United States Military Academy and graduated on D-Day, 6 June 1944.
 He was commissioned in the infantry, and was soon deployed to Europe, serving with the 70th and 78th Infantry Divisions.

 Military career

-After World War II, Blanchard served on the general staff of United States Forces, European Theater, and then returned to the states to earn a Master of Science degree in Public Administration from the Maxwell School of Citizenship and Public Affairs at Syracuse University in 1949.
+After World War II, Blanchard served on the general staff of United States Forces, European Theater, and then returned to the US to earn a Master of Science degree in Public Administration from the Maxwell School of Citizenship and Public Affairs at Syracuse University in 1949.

 Blanchard served in various positions during the 1950s, including as an assistant to the Chairman of the Joint Chiefs of Staff, General Omar Bradley, a tactics instructor at Fort Benning; and as a military advisor in Taiwan from 1955 to 1957.

 After being promoted to colonel in 1959, Blanchard assumed command of the 2nd Airborne Battle Group, 503rd Infantry, 82nd Airborne Division, and subsequently served as the G-3 of I Corps in Korea.
 In 1966, he went to South Vietnam and served as Assistant Division Commander, 1st Cavalry Division (Airmobile), and later served as Chief of Staff, I Field Force, Vietnam.
 After his time in Vietnam, he was assigned as Director of Special Warfare in the Office of the Deputy Chief of Staff for Military Operations; and Director of Plans, Programs and Budget for two major Army General Staff organizations, and he served as executive officer to two Secretaries of the Army.

 After his time at the Pentagon, Blanchard took command of the 82nd Airborne Division in 1970.
 He next returned to Europe to command the VII Corps, and subsequently United States Army Europe, as the army was transitioning to an all-volunteer force.
 He is credited with instituting the use of television to broadcast command information.
 He also instituted the Sergeant Morales competition in 1973, a program to designed to improve the morale and performance of the NCO corps.
 Blanchard was also known for his attempts to combat alcoholism in the army, which included banning discount drinks during happy hours in post clubs, prohibiting units from holding drinking contests, and opening the first alcoholism treatment center in Europe for officers and senior enlisted soldiers.